 and in time they will begin to ask us

-about our faith and when we practice the way we do.
+about our faith and why we practice the way we do.

-Like Paul, he tells us in the gospel
+Like Paul, Jesus tells us in the gospel

-to not be afraid but to be at peace
+to not be afraid but be at peace

 because he is in every word, every gesture,

 a brother, a sister in the Lord.

 “Do not let your hearts be troubled or afraid.

 I will come back to you and take you to Myself.”